 Just prior, I had been leading the effort to redesign the end-to-end patient experience for LabCorp, one of the world's largest diagnostic networks.
 When COVID-19 arrived, that work became a lifeline.
 Because LabCorp had invested in patient-centered digital infrastructure before it was urgent, they were able to serve millions of patients—including for COVID testing—at a moment of life-or-death consequence.

 That project is a good example of how I work: connecting patient research and operational reality to design services that are not just desirable, but resilient.
 I've done similar work at the systems level for a large health insurer, a credit union, the world’s largest satellite company, and others.
-The through line is the same.
-To eliminate the false tradeoff between good design and what’s good for business.
+The through line is the same—to eliminate the false tradeoff between good design and good business.